yodkwtf/sql-fundamentals/Notes.md

 ## Data Types

-There are many data types in SQL but only few are used frequently.
+There are many data types in SQL but only a few are used frequently.

 #### CHAR and VARCHAR

 - CHAR is fixed length and VARCHAR is variable length
-- CHAR is faster for fixed length data and VARCHAR is faster for variable length data
+- CHAR is faster for fixed-length data and VARCHAR is faster for variable-length data

   ```sql
   CREATE TABLE my_table (